 - Live chat – Provide real time assistance to the sales and support related queries with live chat and improve customer satisfaction.

-- Live engagement tools – With co-browsing, collaborate with your customers by sharing their browsers to guide them through a complex form fill up.
-Identify the issue faster and deliver personalized solutions via video chat.
+- Live engagement tools – With co-browsing, collaborate with your customers by sharing their browsers to guide them through a complex form fill-up.
+With a video based call center, you can identify issues faster and deliver personalized solutions.

-By using the right tools & technology, you can engage with customers in real time and provide them effective solutions.
-You can improve your relationship with existing customers and increase brand loyalty.
+By using digital tools and customer engagement strategies, provide real-time response, and effective solutions.
+You can strengthen your relationship with existing customers and increase brand loyalty.

 5. Analyze customer feedback